dsoniran/dsoniran/README.md

     Data Scientist :bar_chart: :chart_with_upwards_trend:
   </h3>

-- 🌱 I’m currently learning: Supervised machine learning
+- 🌱 I’m currently learning supervised machine learning
-- 👯 I’m looking to collaborate on: any innovative project :)
+- 👯 I’m looking to collaborate on any ML project, all about upskilling
-- ⚡ Fun fact: I'm a writer as a hobby
+- ⚡ Fun fact: I'm a career switcher!

 <!-- <details> -->